Introduction to point of care recording

 What is point of care recording?

-Point of care recording is an accurate and efficient method of documenting health care records.
+Point-of-care recording is an accurate and efficient method of documenting health care records.
 It involves providing care, recording detailed information and storing the document in your business’s record system all while you are still with the resident.
-The records are normally created using a computer or remote device and then stored on a digital system.
+The records are normally created using a computer or remote device and stored immediately within the resident’s digital care record.
 There are many benefits to working this way, for both the care provider and the resident.
-The ability to store care records digitally has been recognised by the NHS and several UK regulatory bodies as an important innovation in healthcare.
+The ability to store care records digitally has been widely recognised as best practice for accurate and timely care documentation.

-Point of care recording is an alternative to note-writing at the point of care and creating official records at a later time, which has been a traditional method used by care providers for many years.
-Although making notes is still an essential part of providing daily care, there are several disadvantages to relying on handwritten notes for record keeping.
-In contrast to using paper, the advantages of point of care recording have only been growing as technology becomes smarter.
+Point-of-care recording is an alternative to note-writing at the point of care and creating official records at a later time, which has been a traditional method used by care providers for many years.
+Although making notes is still an it’s essential for safe care and demonstrating the care provided. there are several disadvantages to relying on handwritten notes for record-keeping.
+In contrast to using paper, the advantages of point-of-care recording have only been growing as technology becomes smarter.
 Interest and uptake of digital record keeping has seen a huge increase in recent years due to the rise of affordable products for care businesses and a push from the Department of Health and Social Care to highlight the benefits which technology can bring to a care environment.

 The importance of point of care recording

-Keeping records of the care you deliver is not only a regulatory requirement, it’s essential for providing the best possible service.
+Keeping records of the care you deliver is not only a regulatory requirement, but it’s also essential for providing the best possible service.
 By storing detailed records of treatment, personal preferences, moods, actions and events, you can improve the health of residents and the efficiency of your business, just by having a written reference to look back on and learn from.
-Point of care recording gives you the best opportunity to create accurate and detailed documentation, helping both your residents and your business to succeed.
+Point of care recording gives you the best opportunity to create accurate and detailed documentation, supporting resident safety and accountability.

-With so much information to manage, it’s important to have a proper system in place so nothing is accidentally missed which may cause harm to the resident later on.
-Many care homes now use care management software for this purpose – giving each staff member the ability to log, store and access vast amounts of data with the least amount of effort.
+With so much information to manage, it’s important to have a proper system in place so nothing is accidentally missed, which may cause harm to the resident later on.
+Many care homes now use digital care record systems for this purpose – giving each staff member the ability to log, store and access vast amounts of data with the least amount of effort.
 With a reliable point of care recording system in place, the logging and storing processes are connected to maximise productivity and give you more time to spend with residents.

 Maintaining a detailed and evolving care database allows staff to easily monitor resident treatment, goal progress and overall health.
-For example, digital charts and body maps are particularly helpful at displaying the effectiveness of medication because they communicate changes to residents’ vital signs over a period of time.
-Point of care recording updates your database in real time to help you analyse historic care records and make any improvements while you’re still with the resident to provide maximum comfort.
+For example, digital charts and body maps help staff identify changes in health and respond quickly because they communicate changes to residents’ vital signs over a period of time.
+Point of care recording updates your database in real time to help you analyse historic care records and make any improvements while care is being delivered.

 Benefits of Point of Care Recording - CareDocs